Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Table of Contents

 If you have a wart that just will not go away, you are not the only one.
 A lot of people get these small lumps on their feet or hands.
 When you feel sore around the wart, it is a common thing.
 This little sign often surprises people.
 Warts come from the human papillomavirus or HPV.
-The virus can make different kinds of warts on your skin.
-Warts can be tough to get rid of, and they hurt sometimes.
+The virus can cause different kinds of warts on your skin.
+Warts can be stubborn to remove and may also cause discomfort or pain at times.
 But why do people feel sore around a wart?
 Is it something normal?
 Or could it mean there is something else going on?

 This article looks at the link between viral verrucae and soreness in the area around them.
 Many people do not notice this until it starts to bother them and gets in the way of what they do every day.